Mookie Betts Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The 7.7 strikeouts per nine innings put together by the Diamondbacks pitching staff last season ranked 24th in the big leagues.

-- The Diamondbacks had a 4.26 team ERA that ranked 23rd among all MLB pitching staffs.
+- The Diamondbacks had the 23rd-ranked team ERA across all MLB pitching staffs (4.26).

-- Bumgarner makes his first start of the season for the Diamondbacks.
+- Davies starts for the first time this season for the Diamondbacks.

-- The 33-year-old left-hander started and threw six innings when he last appeared on Thursday, Sept.
-22 against the Los Angeles Dodgers.
+- The 30-year-old right-hander started and threw five innings when he last appeared on Sunday, Oct.
+2 against the San Francisco Giants.

 © 2023 Data Skrive.
 All rights reserved.